-Real COM mode is designed to work with NPort drivers that are installed on a network host.
+Real COM mode works with NPort drivers that are installed on a network host.
 COM drivers are provided for Windows systems, and TTY drivers are provided for Linux and UNIX systems.
 The driver establishes a transparent connection to the attached serial device by mapping a local serial port to the NPort serial port.
 Real COM mode supports up to four simultaneous connections, so multiple hosts can collect data from the attached device at the same time.

-$\label{lem:combined} \textbf{Real COM drivers are installed and configured through NPort Windows Driver Manager.}$
+Real COM drivers are installed and configured through NPort Windows Driver Manager.